RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 ## Overclocking

 For overclocking there aren't "the best settings" per se.
-You have to test your overclocking settings to see how far you can go To push the Raspberry Pi to the limits, I recommend you buy a heat sink. (there will be varying overclock settings for each version of raspberry pi).
+You have to test your overclocking settings to see how far you can go To push the Raspberry Pi to the limits, a heat sink is recommended. (there will be varying overclock settings for each version of raspberry pi).

 You can change the overclock from the raspi-config menu that can be accessed from the retropie menu in emulationstation or by typing `sudo raspi-config` in the terminal